uniqueimaginate/uniqueimaginate/README.md

 ### Hi there 👋

-🌱 I’m currently learning iOS.
+🌱 I’m currently studying Graphic Information Technology at ASU.
-🌱 Also, preparing programming contests.

 <!--